 According to experts, severe headaches are also caused due to dehydration, high blood pressure, upper body muscle tightness (neck, shoulder, chest), low blood sugar, bright sunlight and much more.
 Some other activities that can cause a headache after the workout are playing tennis, rowing, weight lifting and swimming.
 We will, however, concentrate on headache after running and learn about the symptoms, causes, and treatment.

-Headache after Running: Bring an End to this Intense Pain
+A headache after Running: Bring an End to this Intense Pain

 Do you have a severe headache after a long run?